edekadigital/backoffice-ui/README.md

 The format of the commit messages will be validated at commit time as well as part of the automated pull request validation.

-By running `npm run commit` (or `npx git-cz`) an interactive cli will provide assistance for writing useful and commit messages following the formalized conventions for commit messages:
+By running `npm run commit` (or `npx git-cz`) an interactive cli will provide assistance for writing useful commit messages following the formalized conventions for commit messages:

 ```bash
 git add .